Azure/azure-powershell/src/KeyVault/docs/New-AzKeyVault.md

 Accept wildcard characters: False
 ```

-### -NetworkAclsDefaultAction
+### -NetworkAclDefaultAction
 The default action when no rule from ipRules and from virtualNetworkRules match.
 This is only used after the bypass property has been evaluated.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.KeyVault.Support.NetworkRuleAction